Lefie/Data-Structures-and-Algorithms/Data Structure/Array/array.md

     3. A sequence with repeated elements
     4. Appearances of duplicates in a sequence
 * Arrays and strings are both sequences

+## String
+* A string is a sequence of characters

+## Things to look out for
+* empty string
+* string with 1 or 2 characters
+* string with repeated characters
+* string with only distinct characters

+## Common problems:
+* counting characters
+* string of unique characters
+* anagrams
+* palindrome